-A flea control program needs to be individually tailored based on the lifestyle of your cat and other pets, and your family situation.
+A flea control program needs to be individually tailored based on the lifestyle of your cat, other pets in your home, and your family situation.
 Your veterinarian is the best person to advise you about safe and effective flea control products.

 Are insecticides safe for my cat and my family?

-Insecticides for flea control should be safe both for pet dogs, cats and humans provided the manufacturer's instructions are carefully followed.
-One should be particularly careful to avoid combining insecticides with similar modes of action.
-Always seek your veterinarian's advice if you are unsure about this and always tell your veterinarian about any flea control products you may be using other than those that he has prescribed.
+Insecticides for flea control should be safe both for pet dogs, cats, and humans, as long as the manufacturer's instructions are carefully followed.
+It is important to avoid combining insecticides with similar modes of action.
+Always seek your veterinarian's advice if you are unsure about this and always tell your veterinarian about any flea control products you may be using other than those that have been prescribed.